Antares Pharma: Drug Delivery To Multiple Fronts Of Profitability

 3. Vibex® Epinephrine - Most everyone is familiar with the Mylan EpiPen® debacle which was in the news for much of 2016.
 The EpiPen® is a dispenser loaded with the drug Epinephrine to treat anaphylactic shock, severe allergic reactions.
 Following pressure exerted in the media and congressional hearings, Mylan announced August 29 that it would launch a generic version of the EpiPen® which would sell retail for $300 per 2-pack of both the 0.15 and 0.30 mg strengths.
 While the Mylan launch of a generic version of EpiPen® will head off some future competition, Mylan revenue of the EpiPen® was about $1 billion in 2014 and 2015, providing a significant opportunity for competition.
 Media stir and the congressional investigation will continue to exert pressure on the FDA to approve an EpiPen® alternative from Mylan and, regardless of Mylan actions, the story is not over.

 Antares is partnering with Teva on Vibex® Epinephrine and Teva currently has an ANDA (abbreviated new drug application) pending with the FDA.
 Teva filed ANDA amendment with FDA in December 2014.
-After the FDA determined some issues with the ANDA, it issued a Complete Response Letter (NYSE:CRL) to Teva in February 2016 outlining the issues.
+After the FDA determined some issues with the ANDA, it issued a Complete Response Letter to Teva in February 2016 outlining the issues.
 While the FDA issues did not concern the Antares Vibex® device, Teva and Antares are working together to answer FDA questions.
 While Vibex® Epinephrine could potentially receive FDA approval in late 2017,Teva continues to firmly project that the Teva/Antares version of EpiPen® will be launched in early 2018.
-As quoted on their Q3 earnings conference call November 15, Siggi Olafsson, President and CEO, Global Generic Medicines stated "In terms of the EpiPen®, we are working very closely with the FDA.
+As quoted on their Q3 earnings conference call November 15, Siggi Olafsson, President and CEO, Global Generic Medicines, stated "In terms of the EpiPen®, we are working very closely with the FDA.
 I haven't changed my view, my expectation for EpiPen is still early 2018, there's nothing to change my view on that.
 We are still moving forward in good collaboration with the FDA.
 We had a meeting with the FDA.
-We understand the way forward, what needs to be done, we think pretty well, but it hasn't changed my best estimate on the EpiPen® launch.
+We understand the way forward, what needs to be done, we think pretty well, but it hasn't changed my best estimate on the EpiPen® launch."

 Meanwhile, Antares continues to ship devices to Teva, logging revenue of $1.1 million in Q3 and $18 million overall to date.
-When launched, Antares will receive margins on device sales and mid-to-high single digit royalties on overall product sales.
+When launched, Antares will receive margins on device sales and mid-to-high single-digit royalties on overall product sales.

 4. Exenatide - Antares is partnering with Teva on Exenatide (generic for Byetta®), which is a pen for the treatment of Type II Diabetes, currently with an ANDA under review at the FDA.
 Teva announced a patent settlement with AstraZeneca and Amylin which allows Teva to launch on October 15, 2017, pending FDA approval.
 Antares will supply devices at reasonable margin and receive high single-digit to mid-teen royalties on overall sales.
 2015 sales of Byetta® were $300 million.

-5. Teriparatide - Antares is partnering with Teva on Teriparatide (generic for Forteo®), which is a generic for Lilly's drug Forteo® treats Osteoporosis and will be launched in the form of a pen.
+5. Teriparatide - Antares is partnering with Teva on Teriparatide (generic for Forteo®), which is a generic for Lilly's drug Forteo® that treats Osteoporosis and will be launched in the form of a pen.
 Currently, Teva has an ANDA (submitted February 2016) pending and under review by the FDA.
 Lilly filed a lawsuit regarding Teva's Paragraph IV notice, with a 30-month stay that expires in August 2018.
 Lilly agreed not to file a lawsuit on the patent for the device itself, which expires in 2025.
 According to Lilly's 2015 Form 10K, Forteo® logged full year revenue of $1.3 billion.
 Antares will supply devices at reasonable margins and also receive royalties on product sales in the high single-digits to mid-teens.
-As an added bonus, the company announced December 19 that Teva has successfully concluded a decentralized procedure registration process in Europe for its teriparatide injection product.
+As an added bonus, the company announced December 19 that Teva has successfully concluded a decentralized procedure registration process in Europe for its Teriparatide injection product.
 Further, Teva has begun the marketing application process in individual European countries.

-6. Makena® - Antares is partnering with AMAG in developing a QuickShot® device for a once-weekly subcultaneous injection of Makena® SC, which is a therapy to help women prevent pre-term maternal deliveries.
+6. Makena® SC - Antares is partnering with AMAG (NASDAQ:AMAG) in developing a QuickShot® device for a once-weekly subcultaneous injection of Makena® SC, which is a therapy to help women prevent pre-term maternal deliveries.
 The primary advantage of Makena® SC over the current version of the Makena® product is the reduction of pain associated with intramuscular injections which are administered weekly for about 3 months.
 AMAG expects to file a (supplemental) sNDA filing in Q2 2017.
-2015 revenue for Makena® was expected to be $330-$340 million in 2016 which continues to grow 25-35%.
+2016 revenue for Makena® was expected to be $330-$340 million which continues to grow 25-35%.
 AMAG has demonstrated its ability to grow sales markedly in the Makena® platform and over time Makena® SC could likely attain hundreds of millions in sales.
 Antares will supply devices at reasonable margins and also receive royalties of high single-digits to low double-digits, plus sales milestones.
-What makes Makena® particularly attractive for Antares is that it can share profits and receive royalties by incurring only the cost-of-goods-sold expenses for the device, with no marketing or other downstream costs.
+What makes Makena® SC particularly attractive for Antares is that it can share profits and receive royalties by incurring only the cost-of-goods-sold expenses for the device, with no marketing or other downstream costs.

 In addition to the foregoing products under development and waiting FDA approval, Antares continues to grow sales in it Otrexup® product which was launched in 2014.
 After undergoing some strategy changes necessitated by competitive pressures and the experience of developing its own sales force, Antares appears to have set the stage for ongoing growth in product sales.
 The company logged revenue of $11 million through Q3 2016, which was an 11% increase over the 2015 comparable period.
-In total, Q3 revenue grew 22% over 2015 Q3 while YTD revenue grew 12% over 2015.
 According to Antares management, the company remains committed to growing Otrexup® and, as it gains profitability, it will add to profits and cash flow.
-With a current revenue run rate of about $15 million, the company is not yet reached profitability on Otrexup®, However, management has stated in the past that breakeven on Otrexup® is about $20 million, which could be reached in 2017.
+With a current revenue run rate of about $15 million, the company has not yet reached profitability on Otrexup®, However, management has stated in the past that the breakeven point on Otrexup® is about $20 million in revenue, which could be reached in 2017.
+In total, Q3 Antares revenue grew 22% over 2015 Q3 while YTD revenue grew 12% over 2015.

-Beyond the highly robust prospects for Antares, the company continues to maintain strong financials.
+Beyond the highly robust prospects of new product approvals for Antares, the company continues to maintain strong financials.
 As of the Q3, the company had cash and short term investments of $31.8 million, a current ratio of 2.4, and no long-term debt.
 Cash used in operations for the nine months ending 9-30-2016 was $11.7 million, with an annual run rate of about $16 million.
-Currently, gross margins are 43.6%.
+Currently, gross margins are 43.6% and the company has a market cap of $337 million.

 Going forward, the company will undoubtedly incur significant marketing costs in the launch of Vibex® QST which, however, will be followed by big revenue increases.
-All other product developments are being mostly funded by partners, providing a runway for profit growth and margin expansion.
+All other product developments are being mostly funded by partners, providing a runway for profit growth and margin expansion without major expenditures.
 As revenue ramps and the company achieves profitability, Antares will continue to reap the benefits of tax loss carry forwards.
-The valuation allowance for deferred tax assets as of December 31, 2015 was $58,894,000 (source: Form 10K), which will positively impact net earnings for the foreseeable future.
+The valuation allowance for deferred tax assets as of December 31, 2015 was $58,894,000 (source: Form 10K), which will positively impact net earnings for the foreseeable future, possibly through 2020.

 The market has only begun to recognize the opportunities with Antares, as noted in the chart below.
 Currently trading near $2.26 the stock is trading at only about half of the 2013-2014 trading range, but with much greater prospects and profitability in sight.